FAQs

 • Foundation staff available to meet you on location

-• We will work with you on a 1-2-1 basis if additional support is required and we will work to remove any barriers which may prevent you from being able to attend.
+• We will work with you on a 1-to-1 basis if additional support is required and we will work to remove any barriers which may prevent you from being able to attend.

 What if I cannot attend an event or online session?